trobonox/trobonox/README.md

 - Kanri (Tauri rewrite of Kanban Electron)
 - Ultramarine Linux (Welcome App made with Tauri)
 - Preparing for the LPI Linux Essentials Certification
-- Making a new personal website using Next.js, Framer Motion and Three.js

 ## GitHub stats: